 Jemele Hill Biography

-She went to Mumford High School.
-She graduated from Michigan State University and she earned degree in journalism and a minor in Spanish.
-She began her career as general assignment sports writer for the Raleigh News & Observer.
-She earns massive amount of salary and her net worth is not disclosed till the date.Edit
+Jemele Hill joined Mumford High School.
+She graduated from Michigan State University, and she earned a degree in journalism and a minor in Spanish.
+She started her career as general assignment sports writer at the Raleigh News & Observer.

 Born in Detroit, Michigan, United States